 The Pareto chart isn't just another bar graph; it's a powerful decision-making tool that helps you identify and prioritize the most significant factors contributing to a problem.
-Rooted in the Pareto principle, also known as the 80/20 rule, it suggests that roughly 80% of effects come from 20% of the causes.
+Which means rooted in the Pareto principle, also known as the 80/20 rule, it suggests that roughly 80% of effects come from 20% of the causes.
 By visually representing data in descending order of importance, a Pareto chart allows you to focus your efforts on the "vital few" issues that will have the greatest impact.
 In essence, it cuts through the noise, revealing where you need to direct your energy and resources to achieve the most significant improvements.
 This article will explore the many scenarios where Pareto charts can be used.

 Main Subheading: Understanding the Power of Pareto Charts